marcusskjold/AAexam/readme.md

 **To run a specific experiment**, edit `scripts.Main`, comment out the unrelated Parts, go into the specific part `scripts.PartX`, comment out all the unrelated tasks from `PartX.main()`, save, then `./gradlew run`.

-**To re-generate all graphs**, move to AAexam/app/ and run the plotter.py python script.
+**To re-generate all plots**, move to AAexam/app/ and run the plotter.py python script.
-Graphs are found in AAexam/app/data/plots.
+Plots are found in AAexam/app/data/plots.

 **To run all tests**, perform the gradle test task in the project folder.